iddekingej/blgui/Readme.txt

 	* Raid level

-Filesystem type is determined with information under /sys/fs and from /proc/mounts and as fallback libblkid Libblkid can only get information from the blockdevices when this program is run as root, under normal user libblkid uses cashed information(if available).
+File system type is determined with information under /sys/fs and from /proc/mounts and as fallback libblkid Libblkid can only get information from the block devices when this program is run as root, under normal user libblkid uses cashed information(if available).

 Other functions:
-* Pressing the "Refresh" button wil refresh the information (There is no auto refresh yet)
+* Pressing the "Refresh" button will refresh the information (There is no auto refresh yet)
-* Settings=>Fields : For seting up te fields shown under the "Disk" tab.
+* Settings=>Fields: For configuring the fields shown under the "Disk" tab.
 (There is no field configuration for the raid tab yet)
 * Double clicking the row in the "Disk" tab will show more information about the selected device